-Michael Smith: Yeah.
+Michaela Light: Yeah.
 Well, those are great suggestions.
 I mean, given that I would just suggest everyone listening to the ask yourself this question, what would it take to make ColdFusion more alive this year as regards to my own action.
 Is there something I can do … Can I find a user group to go to?
 Could I start a user group?
-Could I blog about the great stuff I’m doing with ColdFusion?
+Could I blog about the great stuff I'm doing with ColdFusion?

 Charlie Arehart: Put together a talking, offer it on the ColdFusion meetup.

-Michael Smith: Yeah.
+Michaela Light: Yeah.
 Put a talk together and do the meetup or go hang out at the-

 Charlie Arehart: [crosstalk 00:46:03] podcast you're doing more than just these, right?
 You're going to start to do other interviews.

-Michael Smith: Yes.
+Michaela Light: Yes.
 I mean, I was inspired … I asked myself this question because I was tired of hearing the ColdFusion dying things, so I created this ColdFusion alive podcast.
 And just a highlight how alive it is and how modern a language it can be.

 Charlie Arehart: Or more than people realize.

-Michael Smith: And [inaudible 00:46:27] is doing a lot of work on all that box products, making what they call the modern face of ColdFusion.
-And a lot of other people out there are doing great things and I’d like to … If you’re doing great things let me know and I’d love to interview you.
+Michaela Light: And [inaudible 00:46:27] is doing a lot of work on all that box products, making what they call the modern face of ColdFusion.
+And a lot of other people out there are doing great things and I'd like to … If you're doing great things let me know and I'd love to interview you.

 Charlie Arehart: Sure.
 And then there's something else you're doing, but before I ask you about that I just remembered another one, CF Camp.
 So, CF Camp takes place in Munich and generally about October, November timeframe, and that's another wonderful conference.
 We have a lot of wonderful conferences literally all over the world, but aren't you also doing also some online sessions, did I see something where you're doing some variant of online presentations, you're letting people give online talks?
 Or maybe I'm confusing it with the podcast.

-Michael Smith: Yeah.
-Right now I have done webinars in the past, and I ran into the same issue you had, that for whatever reason people didn’t want to [inaudible 00:47:25], but people seem very happy to do podcast interviews.
-So, I’m doing that and I’m currently doing it for Into The Box conference, I’m happy to do it for any other ColdFusion conference out there.
+Michaela Light: Yeah.
+Right now I have done webinars in the past, and I ran into the same issue you had, that for whatever reason people didn't want to [inaudible 00:47:25], but people seem very happy to do podcast interviews.
+So, I'm doing that and I'm currently doing it for Into The Box conference, I'm happy to do it for any other ColdFusion conference out there.

 Charlie Arehart: You can be busy all year with as many as there are.

-Michael Smith: Well, indeed.
-Unfortunately there wasn’t … Until I started this there wasn’t the ColdFusion active podcast.
+Michaela Light: Well, indeed.
+Unfortunately there wasn't … Until I started this there wasn't the ColdFusion active podcast.
 CFI had an episode a year ago but that kind of wound down now.
-And then I’ve decided, running a podcast takes a lot of effort and energy and money to do.
-You know, if you do show notes and get a transcript and promote it out as much as you can, it’s not insignificant in the effort it takes.
+And then I've decided, running a podcast takes a lot of effort and energy and money to do.
+You know, if you do show notes and get a transcript and promote it out as much as you can, it's not insignificant in the effort it takes.

 Charlie Arehart: Yeah.
 So, good for you for putting this together, hope it goes well.

-Michael Smith: Yeah, it’s going great.
+Michaela Light: Yeah, it's going great.
 My goal is to get to 1000 downloads a month by the end of the quarter.
-So, we’re well on our way there.
+So, we're well on our way there.
 If you can share this episode out and share the podcast, subscribe on iTunes, leave reviews, those are all great things to do, to help get the word out the word.

 Charlie Arehart: Spread the word.

-Michael Smith: Yeah.
+Michaela Light: Yeah.
 So, anyway, mentioning Into The Box conference, what are you looking forward to at it, Charlie?

 Charlie Arehart: Well, it's a great community of people and they're very friendly.
 It's a small group, so it's very intimate and you'll be able to really make great connections, so there's that.
 There's some elements of fun about it that are unique to Into The Box and I'll just say if you're not coming then you're not going to know what you're missing, but if you come you're going to find out that there's a lot of fun.
 There's just a great spirit behind it, that is absolutely true, it's just a great spirit behind the conference.

-Michael Smith: The guys running it, Lewis and Gavin and Brad and all the people there, they really work on making it fun.
-They’ve got their heart in ColdFusion, so that’s one of the reasons I stepped up to help them get the word out, because they were too busy organizing the conference to get the word out enough.
+Michaela Light: The guys running it, Lewis and Gavin and Brad and all the people there, they really work on making it fun.
+They've got their heart in ColdFusion, so that's one of the reasons I stepped up to help them get the word out, because they were too busy organizing the conference to get the word out enough.

 Charlie Arehart: You know what that's like, right?
 So, for those who don't know, Michael used to run CF United conference, which ran from about 2003 to 2010 and then there were all-

-Michael Smith: There was even one before … We started in ’99 with a-
+Michaela Light: There was even one before … We started in '99 with a-

 Charlie Arehart: With the small ones.

-Michael Smith: What did we call it, C Fund, it was called C Fund back there.
+Michaela Light: What did we call it, C Fund, it was called C Fund back there.

 Charlie Arehart: I was there and I did an article in the ColdFusion Developers Journal about it.
 I still have that on my website, that was at the NIH conference.

-Michael Smith: That’s right.
+Michaela Light: That's right.
 Good memory Charlie.
 I think you may be the only speaker who spoke at every single one of those …

 Charlie Arehart: We started going around to the different hotels in Bethesda and Rockville and Gaithersburg.
 And then you started with the Maryland CFUG, which I remember the earliest ones-

-Michael Smith: Yeah, that’s right.
-That’s when you lived in Maryland.
+Michaela Light: Yeah, that's right.
+That's when you lived in Maryland.

 Charlie Arehart: And then you started doing that, you [inaudible 00:50:32] offices there behind Parkland building.

-Michael Smith: Yeah, we ran that for 11 years too.
+Michaela Light: Yeah, we ran that for 11 years too.
 So, I kind of picked it up a bit with the webinar thing, but …

 Charlie Arehart: But I just wanted to shout out for those who maybe don't know because they're just watching Michael give these podcasts.
 Michael was the guy behind … I mean, of course had a team of people and I know he'll want to give credit to the team of people, but he was the driving force behind the CF United conference, which in its time, in the 2000's, was the biggest conference in CF and it was very well attended, very well appreciated.